-- 6.9.2 Executive Heads of Service or Heads of Service must, as appropriate, ensure that all funding notified by external bodies is received and properly recorded in the Council's accounts.
-This will include ensuring that claims for funding are made by the due date, and in accordance with the funding conditions. - 6.9.3 Executive Heads of Service or Heads of Service must be clear as to any conditions attached to grants and other income from third parties and ensure systems are put in place to demonstrate compliance with these conditions.
-This should include systems to ensure grants are spent in the correct time period. - 6.9.4 The Executive Heads of Service or Heads of Service must satisfy audit requirements in respect of external funding claims.
-This includes maintaining appropriate records that accord with the funding conditions, and making these available to the auditors as required.
+- 6.9.2 Strategic Directors or Heads of Service must, as appropriate, ensure that all funding notified by external bodies is received and properly recorded in the Council's accounts.
+This will include ensuring that claims for funding are made by the due date, and in accordance with the funding conditions. - 6.9.3 Strategic Directors or Heads of Service must be clear as to any conditions attached to grants and other income from third parties and ensure systems are put in place to demonstrate compliance with these conditions.
+This should include systems to ensure grants are spent within the correct time period. - 6.9.4 Strategic Directors or Heads of Service must satisfy audit requirements in respect of external funding claims.
+This includes maintaining appropriate records that accord with the funding conditions and making these available to the auditors as required.